fedepaol/hugoblog/content/posts/ebpf-journey-loadbalancing-with-katran.md

 - if the packet is a SYN packet, the session is a new one and thus it does not make sense to look into the LRU cache
 - if the packet is not a SYN packet, katran performs a lookup into a per-cpu lru cache (1), then into a global LRU cache (2)
-- if the real IP is not found, then a hashing function is performed and the dst is calculated (3)
+- if the `real` IP is not found, then a hashing function is performed and the dst is calculated (3)

 One interesting thing to notice is the set of properties related to the vip (`vip_info->flags`), which allow to skip the caches for example (the rationale behind this is to avoid filling up the memory).

-### Getting the packet destination
+### Load balancing (getting the packet destination)

 The computation performed by `get_packet_dst` is stateless and depends on the packet.
 The gist of the way it (more or less) works is: